Acronis Cyber Protect Home Office

 Acronis Cyber Protect Home Office contains a wide range of backup, anti-malware, and disk management tools, but rather than dig into each one, I’m going to explore how well the app works for making backups, what it offers in terms of cybersecurity, and then look at a few of the most useful add-on tools that are bundled alongside the main features.

 Configuring Your Backups

 Online account signup is required to use the program, but I haven’t been bombarded by spam from Acronis, just the usual email confirmation messages that you get with any email-based account setup.
-This may change once my trial subscription for the Acronis Cloud service is over, but they seem to be treading fairly lightly in terms of marketing messages.
-I’ll update this review in future, depending on what happens.

 Configuring your backups is extremely simple, and Acronis has scattered some quick tooltips throughout the process in case anything remains unclear.
 Simply click the ‘Add Backup’ button, select what you want to back up, and decide where it will be stored.

 That’s the base minimum required to make a backup, but if you want to get fancy with it, you can dive into the Options dialogue box once you’ve selected your source and destination.
 Acronis has included a huge range of options, allowing you an incredible degree of flexibility in the way your backup system is configured.